As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Obtaining Chayal Boded Status

-Make sure that your army commanders and Mashakit Tash (army social worker) know of your status as a Chayal Boded.
-Six months before your enlistment to the army, you will receive a summons to meet with an officer from Mador Prat, the department that deals with questions of individual status, and you will be asked to bring the following documents:
+Ensure that your army commanders and Mashakit Tash (army social worker) know of your status as a Chayal Boded.
+Before you enlist, you will receive a summons to meet with an officer from Mador Prat, the department that deals with questions of individual status, and you will be asked to bring the following documents:

 - Teudat Oleh